Skip to main content

 Option 2: Settings Page

-Configure the webhook base URL directly in the Settings page under Advanced Options.
+Configure the webhook base URL directly in Settings > Cloudonix > Advanced Options.

 Local Development with Ngrok